jesse-ai/docs/docs/strategies/api.md

 `vars` is the name of a dictionary object present in your strategy that you can use as a placeholder for your variables.

-Of course you could define your own variables inside `__init__` instead, but that would bring a concern about naming your variables to prevent conflict with built-in variables and properties.
+Of course, you could define your own variables inside `__init__` instead, but that would bring a concern about naming your variables to prevent conflict with built-in variables and properties.

 Using `vars` would also make it easier for debugging.